 +Powerful display with huge brightness

 +Longer battery life

 – Awkward buttons layout

 – Bottom gets warm

 Every reason, Samsung Chromebook 3 ranges from classy design, portability, and excellent graphics to perfect brightness to become a demandable Chromebook.
-Made from the plastic, the Chromebook with its elegant “metallic black” along with silky-smooth palm rest gives huge protection against any hit, as well as makes It rather easy to fit in your palm.
-A rigid hinge with an ability to flip the display to 180-degree exempts the keyboard from any flexing.
+Made from plastic, the Chromebook, with its elegant “metallic black” along with silky-smooth palm rest, gives huge protection against any hit, as well as makes It rather easy to fit in your palm.
+A rigid hinge with the ability to flip the display to 180-degree exempts the keyboard from any flexing.

-Even in the Chromebook drop test, Samsung Chromebook 3 showed enormous durability even fallen from a height between 2.5 feet and 4.5 feet on a carpet.
+Even in the Chromebook drop test, Samsung Chromebook 3 showed enormous durability, even fallen from a height between 2.5 feet and 4.5 feet on a carpet.
 Astonishingly, the Chromebook didn’t even have any sign of wear.
-With the same processor with 4GB of RAM and 32GB storage, it manages to keep 10 browsers open while allowing editing in Google Docs and playing YouTube videos.
-Intel Graphics performed tremendously good by rendering 2000 fish at 23fps.
+With the same processor with 4GB of RAM and 32GB storage, it keeps 10 browsers open while editing Google Docs and playing YouTube videos.
+In addition, Intel Graphics performed tremendously well by rendering 2000 fish at 23fps.

 10. Dell Chromebook 3189